kmesh-net/kmesh/docs/proposal/layer4_authorization.md

 3. **xdp-bpf**: When the client sends a message and the server receives it, passing through the xdp bpf program:
    - 3.1: It matches data in `auth_map` using the five-tuple information.
 If a match is found with the value set to `init`, indicating the migration authentication is not yet complete, the message is temporarily discarded.
    - 3.2: If the matched record shows `value=deny`, it alters the message flag, sends an RST message to the server, clears the corresponding `auth_map` record.
 If no record is matched, implying authorization is allowed, the message is passed through.
-4. **client retry**: The client attempts to send another message but, since the server has closed the connection, the client receives a "reset by peer" signal and subsequently closes its own channel.
+4. **client retry**: The client attempts to send another message, but because the server has closed the connection, the client receives a "reset by peer" signal and subsequently closes its own channel.